Felipeg005/FrameNoob-Blog/README.md

 ## Rspec Test

-1. Please run `install bundle` to install all necessary gems before the test
+1. Please run `bundle install` to install all necessary gems before the test
 2. You can run `rspec spec` or `rails spec` to test all files

 ## Author